 I’m thinking it’s a leftover dinner night.
 I’m thinking about the GAA form I’ve to fill in and the grandparents project my 11-year-old needs my help with.
 The youngest needs a haircut, the oven needs attention, I’ve four deadlines and my nails are a disgrace.
-I have missed three pilates classes, my daughter needs more help with reading, my son’s gum-shield has been lurking somewhere in the car, and come to think of it, the NCT is coming up.
+I have missed three Pilates classes, my daughter needs more help with reading, my son’s gum shield is missing (lurking somewhere in the car), and come to think of it, the NCT is coming up.

-The cubs badges need sewing on jumpers.
-(The kids second attempt failed), swimming lessons should be booked, I’ve an outstanding dental appointment and its bedclothes day.
+The cubs’ badges need sewing on jumpers.
+Swimming lessons should be booked, I’ve an outstanding dental appointment and it’s bedclothes day.

-In the past, the phenomenon of parental burnout was usually applied to parents of sick children when prolonged situations of emotional imbalance and stress exceeds the resources to cope with it.
+In the past, the phenomenon of parental burnout was usually applied to parents of sick children when prolonged situations of emotional imbalance and stress exceeds the resources available to help them cope with it.

-But these days, being overwhelmed by our role as a parent is a more everyday occurance.
-We’re working more and we’re investing more into hands-on parenting.
+But these days, being overwhelmed by our role as a parent is a more everyday occurrence.
+We’re working more and we’re investing more in hands-on parenting.

 “It was only when things slowed down that I realised how wound up I was all the time about everything”